 The flexibility of the Becton College General Education curriculum allows each student to develop an individualized program that combines major and minor fields with clusters of related electives.
 The curriculum provides for appropriate skill development in writing, oral presentation, languages, and mathematics based on placement testing and educational goals.

-Welcome to the Maxwell Becton College of Arts and Sciences here on the Florham Campus of Fairleigh Dickinson University.
+Welcome to Fairleigh Dickinson University’s Maxwell Becton College of Arts and Sciences.
 As Dean of the College, I am honored to work with such a strong faculty and staff whose dedication to the education of our students is evident both in the classroom and beyond.
 Our faculty come to us from the finest universities in the nation and have chosen FDU as their intellectual home because they and the College are committed to teaching and research in ways that will enhance the lives of our students both now and in the future.

 Whatever course of study you choose, you will find first-rate programs that will at once challenge and inspire you.
 These include strong majors in the sciences, the creative arts, the social and behavioral sciences, and the humanities.
 Our students come from all over the country, indeed the world, to study with us and to prepare for careers as citizens of the world.
 The depth of our connection with the United Nations, for example, distinguishes us from any other University in the nation.